-My name is Matt Marin.
-My law firm, the Law Offices of Matthew T. Marin, Esq., Inc. is a Rhode Island Criminal Defense Law Firm dedicated to defending and protecting the rights of Rhode Island residents who have been charged with traffic offenses, including the newly enacted RI Law Prohibiting Text Messaging While Driving.
-As I just recently discussed on my Blog, the Rhode Island Legislature passed a law banning all forms of text messaging and emailing while in a moving motor vehicle.
+Marin and Barrett, Inc. is a Rhode Island Criminal Defense Law Firm dedicated to defending and protecting the rights of Rhode Island residents who have been charged with traffic offenses, including the newly enacted RI Law Prohibiting Text Messaging While Driving.
+As we just recently discussed on our Blog, the Rhode Island Legislature passed a law banning all forms of text messaging and emailing while in a moving motor vehicle.
 This new law raises serious questions of enforcement for both law enforcement and the courts.

 Rhode Island Traffic Ticket Defense Lawyer – (401) 228-8271